edcres/edcres/README.md

 ---

 ### ✨ About Me:
-    Native Android developer with a passion for finding software solutions to real-world problems.
+    Mobile developer with a passion for finding software solutions to real-world problems.
-    I approach these problems with practical goals and attention to detail in a time efficient way.
+    I approach these problems with practical goals and attention to detail.

-    My priority is to learn what's most useful to solve the challenge at hand.
+    My priority is to learn what's most useful for the current challenge.
-    When choosing a new project, I aim to challenge myself and learn new skills.
+    When choosing a new project, I want to challenge myself and learn new skills.
-    For the near future I'm interested in learning React Native or Flutter, and Jetpack compose.

-    Currently looking to collaborate on open source Android projects.
+    Currently looking to collaborate on open source projects.
     Preferably reach me on linked in.

 ![]()